Create a Video Analyzer for Media account

 No manual content moderation available in Government cloud.

 In the public cloud when content is deemed offensive based on a content moderation, the customer can ask for a human to look at that content and potentially revert that decision.

 No trial accounts.

 Bing description - in Gov cloud we will not present a description of celebrities and named entities identified.
 This is a UI capability only.

 Clean up resources

 After you are done with this tutorial, delete resources that you are not planning to use.

-If you want to delete a Video Indexer account, you can delete the account from the Video Indexer website.
+If you want to delete a Video Analyzer for Media account, you can delete the account from the Video Analyzer for Media website.
 To delete the account, you must be the owner.

 Select the account -> Settings -> Delete this account.